How VAT works for entertainers

 Standard Contract VAT

 Equity standard contracts are normally silent on VAT which means that VAT is assumed to be included in the contract amount unless the artist specifies otherwise.
 VAT isn’t normally a problem with commercial film, television or theatre as these generally obtain full VAT recovery.
-But it can be if work is being done for a body that is charitable and cannot recover VAT.
-If attempts are made to charge VAT on top of the agreed fee in this case then the charity venue may refuse.
-If you are VAT registered make sure that the person you intend to bill knows this in advance.
+But it can be if work is being done for a charitable body and cannot recover VAT.
+If attempts are made to charge VAT on top of the agreed fee in this case, then the charity venue may refuse.
+If you are VAT registered, make sure that the person you intend to bill knows this in advance.

 There is an alternative way of accounting for VAT called the Flat Rate Scheme.
-Under this scheme HMRC have estimated the amount of VAT they would expect various professions to pay over and expressed this as a % of turnover.
+Under this scheme, HMRC has estimated the amount of VAT they would expect various professions to pay over and expressed this as a % of turnover.
 When you apply the flat rate scheme instead of issuing invoices to clients and adding up your total VAT on sales and purchases, you just apply the flat rate % to total sales.
-For persons working in the entertainment industry the flat rate % is currently 12.5%.
+For persons working in the entertainment industry, the flat rate % is currently 12.5%.
 There is a discounted rate applied in the first year of use.

-The problem has been that the scheme is so generous HMRC have announced changes that will came in on April 1st 2017 that greatly limit its application.
-These mean that unless you spend at least 2% of your turnover (minimum £1,000) on non capital goods you will have to apply a flat rate of 16.5%.
+The problem has been that the scheme is so generous HMRC brought in change on April 1st 2017 that greatly limit its application.
+These mean that unless you spend at least 2% of your turnover (minimum £1,000) on non-capital goods, you will have to apply a flat rate of 16.5%.
 This will likely result in a far worse VAT position than would be the case under the normal VAT rules.
-Although its described as an anti avoidance measure its hard to see there will be many entertainment professionals that will not fall foul of the new limit.
-This is because generally they buy few goods and lots of services.
-For more on the change see Why the Flat Rate Changes are Wrong
+Although it’s described as an anti-avoidance measure, it’s hard to see there will be many entertainment professionals that will not fall foul of the new limit.
+This is because generally, they buy few goods and lots of services.

 The question an actor or performer has is now whether the amount of additional VAT they can recover by not using the flat rate scheme is worth the pain of having to keep VAT records that show how much VAT has actually been incurred on business purchases.

-Where the performance takes place is not longer relevant for determining where VAT is due on services provided to another business.
+Where the performance takes place is no longer relevant for determining where VAT is due on services provided to another business.
 It is still relevant if the supply is made to a private individual -such as a party booking.
 In this case, an EU VAT registration may be needed.